Substra/substra-documentation/docs/source/operations/deploy.rst

 ..
 TODO: IIRC letsencrypt was not cutting it, but can't remember why

 Both the orchestrator and the backend are deployed as Helm charts.
-The charts are available in the substra repository:
+The charts are available in the Substra repository:

 .. code-block:: console